 2.2.1.
 Isolation and preparation of duodenal fragments

+Ethical approval

 After fasting for 24 hours, the rabbits were stunned by the nape of the neck and bled by bilateral sectioning of the carotid arteries.
 A median laparotomy allowed rapid extraction of the duodenum, 3 cm segments of which were stored at 37°C in Mac Ewen's fluid.
 Each fragment was fixed in the tank between a hook and the recording stylus.
 An equilibration during 30 minutes was observed before recording.

 2.2.2.
 Dose-response study of acetylcholine on duodenal contractility